8thwall/web/gettingstarted/xrsumerian/README.md

 *Note: You may get an error that the camera cannot be deleted.
 If so, rename to "Delete me".*

 Click `Import Assets` at the top of the page.
-Drag in the `sumerian-toaster-scene.zip` file contained in this repo.
+Drag in the `xrsumerian-scene.zip` file contained in this repo.
 Click the `AR Camera` entity in your scene.
 On the right pane, there should be a `Camera` category.
 Check the `Main Camera` option on it.
 If you previously renamed a camera "Delete me", then delete that camera from the scene.